 Logfest 2015/jbonunsla 2015

-jbonunsla 2015 will be on the 29th and 30th of August at the Holiday Inn in Princeton, New Jersey.
+Main article: jbonunsla 2015 jbonunsla 2015 was on the 29th and 30th of August at the Holiday Inn in Princeton, New Jersey.
 The address is 100 Independence Way, which is just off Route 1.

 Logfest 2013/jbonunsla 2013